This post may contain affiliate links. Read the full disclosure here.

 So increasing the light can dramatically increase the amount of water it needs.

-This is good news for overwaterers – increase the light enough and you can water multiple times a week without risking root rot.
+This is good news for overwaterers – increase the light enough and you can water more often without risking root rot.

 Why?
 Because it just…wouldn’t happen.